STYLISH AND TRADITIONAL POMEROL

 Crasse de fer from soil of Bourgneuf - iron dirt - stoned firm yellow clay containing iron oxide (brown spots) - this is the famous subsoil of Pomerol!

-Tasted twice - last time in April 2016.
+Tasted three times - last time in March 2017.
 Consistent notes.
 Very pretty, aromatic wine, elegant and well-defined, velvety texture with silky fruit and tannin.
 Great complexity and smooth fruity finish.

-Tasted twice - last time in April 2016.
+Tasted three times - last time in March 2017.
 85% Merlot + 15% Cabernet Franc.
 Very aromatic with seductive black fruit and violets, fine acidity, remarkably fine structure and style and splendid length.
 Quite significant flavor of "crasse de fer" on the palate.
-Really splendid for the vintage and proof of winemaker Frederique Vayron's fine skills.
+Really splendid for the vintage and clear proof of winemaker Frederique Vayron's fine skills.
+Now in bottle and it shows bigger concentration and intensity.
+Lot of style here.

 2013 BOURGNEUF 87p